Race-based affinity groups for Gordon students

 Whom should I contact with further questions?

-The academic administrators of the school are available to answer questions: Lynn Bowman, Assistant Head; Maryanne Pieri, Early Childhood and Lower School Director; and Gabe Burnstein, Middle School Director.
+The academic administrators of the school are available to answer questions: Alethea Dunham-Carson, Assistant Head of School; Maryanne Pieri, Early Childhood and Lower School Director; and Gabe Burnstein, Middle School Director.

-Independent School Magazine is published quarterly by the National Association of Independent Schools.
-The article, Identity, Affinity and Reality: Making the Case for Affinity Groups in Elementary School, appeared in the winter 2012 issue.
+In winter of 2012, NAIS's Independent School Magazine published Identity, Affinity and Reality: Making the Case for Affinity Groups in Elementary School, by Julie Parsons and Kim Ridley of the Gordon School.

 Who is eligible to attend?

-Students are eligible for Common Ground when their parents identify them as students of color on Gordon’s Family Information form at forms.gordonschool.org
+Students are eligible for Common Ground when their parents identify them as students of color on Gordon’s Family Information form when enrolling.

 That form uses the National Association of Independent School’s definition of students of color, which defines students within the following under-represented groups to be students of color: African American (Black), Latino/Hispanic American, Native American, Asian American, Middle Eastern American, and Multiracial.